suzaku-io/boopickle/README.md

 Both tests provide similar output, although there are small differences in the Gzipped sizes due to the use of different libraries.

-In the browser (BooPickle! is using the speed optimized codec):
+In the browser (BooPickle! is using the speed optimized codec with deduplication disabled):
 ```
 16/16 : Decoding Seq[Book] with numerical IDs
 =============================================